 The term paper provides an opportunity to apply the advanced econometric tools learned in class to a real-world issue chosen by the student.
 You need to choose your own topic and gather or find or download your own data.
+Please come to see me if you need my help to find a topic.
 This approach requires a bit more time but also requires you to propose your own model within the confines of the data provided.
 I recommend that you choose a topic in which you are interested but also one with a narrow focus.
 A narrow focus increases the probability that the project will both be completed by the semester's end and be of sufficient quality.